 If you don't have one yet, you're going to want one once you see what it can do..

 A stand mixer is certainly a baker’s best friend, but there’s also plenty of ways to use it that don’t revolve around baking.
-Whip perfect mashed potatoes, scramble eggs, shred meat, and even make homemade Play-Doh.
+Whip perfect mashed potatoes, scramble eggs, shred meat, master homemade soft serve, and even make your own Play-Doh.

 The best way to level up a stand mixer is by investing in the bevy of attachments KitchenAid makes.
 Transform your stand mixer into a pasta maker, slice vegetables into single sheets, and make your own juice, just for starters.